Swiss government warns of 2015 deficit on lack of spending cuts

-BERN The Swiss government warned on Wednesday it is likely to post a deficit of 600 million Swiss francs (405.83 million pounds) next year because lawmakers are dragging their feet over planned spending cuts and other measures to save money.
+BERN Feb 12 The Swiss government warned on Wednesday it is likely to post a deficit of 600 million Swiss francs ($670.69 million) next year because lawmakers are dragging their feet over planned spending cuts and other measures to save money.

 The government ended last year with a surplus of 1.3 billion francs, after it received a share of fines against UBS for rigging Libor and sold shares of Swisscom, in which it still owns a majority stake.